Mahendran-R-000/Mahendran-R-000/README.md

  💖 &emsp; Passionate about crafting code and exploring new realms of technology<br/><br/>
  🌟 &emsp; Enthralled by the magic of coding and the joy of sharing knowledge <br/><br/>
  📧 &emsp; Connect with me anytime: mahendran.06335@gmail.com<br/><br/>
  💬 &emsp; Have an inquiry or just want to chat?
-Reach out to me [here](https://github.com/mahendran-r-000/mahendran-r-000/issues)
+[Reach out to me here](https://github.com/mahendran-r-000/mahendran-r-000/issues).

 </p>